louigi600/obash/README.txt

 WARNING:
-This is work in progress and probabbly only works on linux and FreeBSD(*) currently.
+This is work in progress and probabbly only works on linux, FreeBSD(*), OpenBSD(**) currently.
+Some preliminary work has been done to get it to work on Mac OSX but it seems impossible to get bash to source from a named pipe over there.

 If you have the opportunity to test it out on any other unix platform please report back the proplems you are hitting.

 (*) with many warnings but seems to work right
+(**) done only partial testing on OpenBSD 5.4 without bash so interpreter crashes, but there are hints that it could work if I had bash installed

 WHY obfuscate shell scripts: